HdC and EHe stars through the prism of Gaia DR3: Evolution of RV amplitude and dust formation rate with effective

 An interesting trend emerges from this graph.
 While there exists a large scatter in each HdC temperature class, one can observe that both the median amplitude value and the maximum amplitude recorded in each of these classes evolve with the temperature.
-First, we observe a decrease of the maximum from a high of $\sim$20 km s$^{-1}$ down to a level of $\sim$10 km s$^{-1}$ between the HdC6 and HdC3-4 classes, followed by an increase up to 24 km s$^{-1}$ with RY Sgr, an HdC1 star.
-This last increase is observed with both RCB and dLHdC stars.
+First, we observed a decrease of the maximum from a high of $\sim$20 km s$^{-1}$ down to a level of $\sim$10 km s$^{-1}$ between the HdC6 and HdC3-4 classes followed by an increase up to 24 km s$^{-1}$ with RY Sgr, an HdC1 star.
+This last increase was observed with both RCB and dLHdC stars.

 To verify the validity of this trend, we examined the distribution of the number of visibility periods across the different HdC classes.
-Figure~\ref{fig_RVamp} (right) shows the same diagram as before, but color-coded according to the number of visibility periods.
-While all classes from 1 to 6 are affected by some members having a low number of visibility periods ($<$5), the trend remains consistent when we focus only on stars with 8 or more visibility periods.
+Figure~\ref{fig_RVamp} (right) shows the same diagram as before but colour-coded according to the number of visibility periods.
+While all classes from one to six are affected by some members having a low number of visibility periods (i.e., less than five), the trend remains consistent when focussing only on stars with eight or more visibility periods.
 However, we noticed a possible caveat.
-On the colder side, only three measurements with RVamp$>$10 km s$^{-1}$ are effectively making the trend we are observing.
-Furthermore, among the mild temperature classes, the HdC3 class contains 5 dLHdC stars but only 1 RCB star (GU Sgr) so the observed trend may change as more data on RCB stars in that temperature range become available (4 other RCB stars are currently known in that class).
-More RV measurements is therefore needed to confirm this initial observation.
+On the colder side, only three measurements with RVamp$>$10 km s$^{-1}$ effectively make the trend we observed.
+Furthermore, among the mild temperature classes, the HdC3 class contains five dLHdC stars but only one RCB star (GU Sgr), so the observed trend may change as more data on RCB stars in that temperature range become available (four other RCB stars are currently known in that class).
+More RV measurements are therefore needed to confirm this initial observation.